 This Environmental Assessment (EA) process was conducted in accordance with HEPA.
-According to HEPA and its implementing regulations, a Draft EA is prepared to document environmental conditions and impacts, to develop mitigation measures that avoid, minimize or compensate for adverse environmental impacts, and to determine whether or not an action has significant impacts upon the environment.
-Impacts are evaluated for significance according to thirteen specific criteria as presented in HAR 11-200-12.
-After review of public and agency comments received during a 30-day comment period, if the approving agency determines that no significant impacts would occur, it may issue a Final EA with a Finding of No Significant Impact (FONSI).
-When the approving agency determines that significant impacts could occur, then an Environmental Impact Statement (EIS) Preparation Notice is prepared, and the Final EA facilitates preparation of the EIS.
+According to HEPA and its implementing regulations, a Draft EA was prepared to document environmental conditions and impacts, to develop mitigation measures that avoid, minimize or compensate for adverse environmental impacts, and to determine whether or not an action has significant impacts upon the environment.
+Impacts were evaluated for significance according to thirteen specific criteria as presented in HAR 11-200-12.
+After review of public and agency comments received during the 30-day comment period from June 8 to July 10, 2017, the approving agency determined that no significant impacts would occur, it plans to issue a Final EA with a Finding of No Significant Impact (FONSI).